-George Mason University School of Law is located just a few miles from downtown Washington, D.C., the nexus for the creation of the world's most important legislation and jurisprudence.
+The Antonin Scalia Law School is located just a few miles from downtown Washington, D.C., the nexus for the creation of the world's most important legislation and jurisprudence.

 During the past decade, the law school has been in the forefront of curricular innovation.
-Recognizing the rapid changes that are occurring in legal practice and the legal profession, George Mason has been a pioneer in providing its students with an unique curriculum that gives students correspondingly unique advantages in today's competitive employment market.
+Recognizing the rapid changes that are occurring in legal practice and the legal profession, Scalia Law has been a pioneer in providing its students with a unique curriculum that gives students correspondingly unique advantages in today’s competitive employment market.

 Intellectual Property Opportunities

 The Washington, D.C., metropolitan area is an established center for the practice of intellectual property (IP) law, with the U.S. Patent and Trademark Office (government headquarters for patents, trademarks, and copyright) and the U.S. Court of Appeals for the Federal Circuit (which has sole appellate jurisdiction over patent cases) located minutes away from the law school.
-Northern Virginia and suburban Maryland represent the technology hub of the United States East Coast, offering students a wealth of opportunities for study and employment throughout the region.
+Northern Virginia and suburban Maryland represent a technology hub for the United State’s East Coast, offering students a wealth of opportunities for study and employment throughout the region.
 Tech companies with a presence in the region include, Amazon (H2Q), AWS (Amazon’s server division), Google, Microsoft, Oracle, and many more.

-- The Intellectual Property LLM program draws on the law school's extensive existing resources to provide one of the most comprehensive, diverse programs of its kind among Washington-area and Virginia law schools, according to a GMU survey of law schools in this region.
-While the focus is patent law, significant offerings exist in the areas of copyright, trademark, and technology law.
+- The Intellectual Property LLM program draws on the law school’s extensive resources to provide one of the most comprehensive, diverse programs of its kind among Washington, D.C. and Virginia law schools, according to a GMU survey of law schools in this region.
+The program offers students the choice between a technology focus or a patent focus.

-- The Patent Law Track is for JD students who wish to develop a greater degree of specialization in that area.
+- The Patent Law Concentration is for JD students who wish to develop a greater degree of specialization in that area.

-- Mason Law offers a broad range of Intellectual Property Courses to its students.
+- Scalia Law offers a broad range of Intellectual Property Courses to its students.

 Law and Economics Opportunities

-George Mason has assembled a distinctive, interdisciplinary faculty, many of whom hold doctorates in economics, philosophy, political science or related fields.
-The law school's curriculum integrates economic and quantitative tools, stressing the application of the non-legal methods in legal contexts.
+Scalia Law has assembled a distinctive, interdisciplinary faculty, many of whom hold doctorates in economics, philosophy, political science or related fields.
+The law school’s curriculum integrates economic and quantitative tools, stressing the application of non-legal methods in legal contexts.

-- Students may participate on the Journal of Law, Economics & Policy, the first student-run journal of law and economics in legal academia.
-One issue each year is devoted to specialized symposia bearing on important questions of legal and economic policy.
+- Students may participate on the Journal of Law, Economics & Policy, the first student-run journal focused on law and economics in legal academia.
+One issue each year is devoted to a symposium on important legal and economic policy questions.

-Our Homeland and National Security Law & Policy Concentration, along with our National Security Institute, enables Scalia Law students who are interested in specializing in this field to present potential employers (both in government and in the private sector) with a credential that reflects a solid foundation in homeland and national security law.
-In addition, the law school's close relationship with the Center for Infrastructure Protection and Homeland Security (see above) offers opportunities to supplement in-house expertise with outside and affiliated experts in homeland and national security law.
-(Concentration link to be added shortly when posted to web).
+Our National Security Law & Policy Concentration, along with our National Security Institute, enables Scalia Law students who are interested in specializing in this field to present potential employers (both in government and in the private sector) with a credential that reflects a solid foundation in national security law and policy.

 A Variety of Practical Experiences

-The law school's location in Metropolitan Washington, D.C., gives Mason Law students unparalleled opportunities to gain substantial practical experience while in law school.
-Students work outside the classroom under the supervision of an attorney, receive exposure to various areas of practice, build basic lawyering skills, and obtain valuable networking ties while receiving credit for working in such places as federal and state courts, the Recording Industry Association of America, the U.S. Environmental Protection Agency, the U.S. Department of Justice, Reporters Committee for Freedom of the Press, and The National Center for Missing and Exploited Children.
+The law school’s location in Metropolitan Washington, D.C., gives Scalia Law students unparalleled opportunities to gain substantial practical experience while in law school.
+Students work outside the classroom under the supervision of an attorney, receive exposure to various areas of practice, build basic lawyering skills, and obtain valuable networking ties while receiving credit.
+Our Clinics, Externships, and Legal Practicum page provides more details on the wide range of practical opportunities available to students.

-Mason offers in-house field placement opportunities, as well:
+Scalia Law offers in-house field placement opportunities as well:

 - Domestic Relations—Assisted by a mentor, students represent clients in obtaining uncontested divorces or other domestic relations matters, preparing for interviews, court filings, and hearings.

 - Supreme Court—Through this clinic, students assist in the provision of pro bono legal representation before the United States Supreme Court.
 The year-long clinic provides Scalia Law students with the opportunity to work closely with experienced attorneys to identify cases of interest, research legal issues, and draft Supreme Court briefs on behalf of parties and amici at both the certiorari and merits stages.

 - Law and Mental Illness—Students study the history and development of the laws affecting the mentally ill and prepare for and represent petitioners in civil commitment hearings.